stephanos/om-tutorial/readme.md

-# Om Tutorial
+# Om + DataScript

-This is the source code for my [Om tutorial](https://blog.stephanbehnke.com/zero-to-om/).
+Experiment to integrate Om with DataScript.